Chapter 2 – The Administration

 2.60.11 The Vice President shall have administrative responsibility for the Memorial Union Advisory Council, the Student Health Advisory Council, the WRIU Advisory Committee, and the Student Rights and Responsibilities Committee (see 5.73.10 – 5.73.13).
 In carrying out these responsibilities, the Vice President shall be assisted by the following (2.61.10 – 2.73.10).
 Administrative Report September 2015

-2.61.10 The Assistant Vice President for Student Affairs and Dean of Students shall be responsible for providing programs and services to meet the needs of student subgroups such as commuter students, graduate students, older students, students with disabilities, and women students; advising student organizations which represent these subgroups; substance abuse prevention; coordinating the University Judicial System; and serving as University compliance officer for the Family Educational Rights and Privacy Act.
+2.61.10 The Assistant Vice President for Student Affairs and Dean of Students shall be responsible for providing programs and services to meet the needs of student subgroups such as commuter students, graduate students, older students, students with disabilities, and women students; advising student organizations which represent these subgroups; substance abuse prevention; coordinating the University Conduct System; and serving as University compliance officer for the Family Educational Rights and Privacy Act. #January 27, 2022 Informational Report

 2.62.10 The Assistant Vice President for Student Affairs and Director of Housing and Residential Life shall serve as the university’s emergency response officer and coordinate professional development programs and budgets for the Division of Student Affairs and shall be responsible for the management of the residence halls.